cjquines/waiting-room-bot/README.md

 2. click the extension in your menu bar to open the popup.
     * if it's not there, you might have to click the puzzle piece, and *then* click the extension.
 3. paste the list of names into the big textbox.
-    * the list of names should be one entry per line. each line should be a number, then tab, then the name, then tab, then any other text. for example:
+    * the list of names should be one entry per line. each line should be some text, then tab, then the name, then tab, then any other text. for example:
 ```
 1	Edward Stanley Pembroke	12	School, MA
 2	Carl Joshua Quines	11	School, MA